django-crispy-forms/django-crispy-forms/docs/helpers.rst

         last_name = forms.CharField(label="last name", max_length=30,
             required=True, widget=forms.TextInput())

+        @property
-        def get_helper(self):
+        def helper(self):
-            """ Called this way so we are certain the helper is not a singleton. """
+            """ Called as a property so we are certain the helper is not a singleton. """

             helper = FormHelper()